Lakeland Nursing Home Abuse Attorney

 The job of a nursing home staff member is often physical.
 Regardless, staff members must take appropriate care when moving or turning immobile residents, helping residents up from a bed or chair, assisting them with walking or bathing, etc. Isolating residents by locking them in their rooms or other areas of the facility is another potential form of abuse.

 People go into nursing homes because they need care due to illness, aging or age-related medical conditions.
 Residents may be frail and naturally prone to injury.
-If you have a loved one residing in a nursing home or long-term care facility and they get injured, how do you know if the injury was caused by unlawful abuse or neglect?
+If you have a loved one residing in a nursing home or long-term care facility and they get injured, how do you know if the injury was caused by unlawful neglect or abuse?
 Lakeland personal injury attorney Sanga Turnbull has represented nursing homes as well as injured residents for decades.
 He knows the symptoms of nursing home abuse and neglect, and he aggressively pursues justice on behalf of injured residents.
-Learn below about the symptoms of nursing home neglect and abuse below so that you can be vigilant for the signs, and contact The Turnbull Firm if you suspect abuse or neglect in a Lakeland nursing home.
+Learn below about the signs of abuse below so that you can be vigilant for the signs, and contact The Turnbull Firm if you suspect neglect or abuse in a Lakeland nursing home.

 Resident has bedsores – Many nursing home residents have limited mobility and spend the majority of their time in a chair or bed.
 Bedsores can result if residents are not moved or turned regularly.
 Bedsores should not occur when residents are treated according to their care plan, and the presence of bedsores is an indicator of nursing home neglect.